 If your emergency preparedness plan includes a bugout scenario, you should plan a mock bugout trip to test your strengths and weaknesses.
 Testing your bugout plan is a necessary step in order to identify if your family members will know what to do in a real life-threatening scenario.

 We prepare for the worst and we do everything we can to assure the safety of our loved ones.
 However, a crisis can hit unexpectedly and the timing and manner in which you act will determine your odds for survival.
 Before you start evacuating or hunkering down, there are some questions you need to ask yourself.

 If you need to select a bug out location or a survival retreat there are two main options: small town or isolated.
 The former depends on some form of local infrastructure while the latter is designed to be completely self-sufficient and self-contained.
 Before you conclude which approach is right for your family, you should know about the pros and cons of each retreat.

-If your preparedness plan includes a long distance bug out, there are certain considerations you need to pay attention to if you want to reach your safe haven.
+If your preparedness plan includes a long distance bug out, there are certain considerations you need to pay attention to.
+They are mandatory if you want to reach your safe haven.
 Bugging out without having a decent preparation plan and a specific target is just a gamble and you’re betting with your own safety.

 You’ve probably bought or built the building you will live in if you are forced to evacuate due to economic problems or natural disasters.
 The next step, which requires a lot of planning, would be to stock your bug out bunker or shelter with what you and your family will need to survive.

 If you ever built something in your life, you know that planning is the most important part of any construction project.
-Building a shelter in the wild is no different than any other homestead project and you shouldn’t rush headlong into the building phase.
+Building a shelter in the wild is no different than any other homestead project.
+You shouldn’t rush headlong into the building phase without proper planning.
 Before you chose a site for your shelter and start cutting down trees you should make sure you have the following covered.